AdobeDocs/media-analytics.en/help/getting-started/supported-devices.md

 The table below lists currently supported devices.
 If a device is not listed, contact your customer care or solution consultant for the status of that device.

+For more information about implementing Media on Edge, see [Install Media Analytics with Experience Platform Edge](/help/implementation/implementation-edge.md).

 | Streaming Platforms and Devices | | Media for Edge Network SDK / Extension |  Media Edge API | Media Extension with tags or AEP mobile SDK | Media SDK | Media Collection API |
 |:---|:---|:---:|:---:|:---:|:---:|:---:|
 | Web/Mobile Web | | | | | |